Big Mommas: Like Father, Like Son: Production

 New Regency Productions spent $32 million to make the film, less than the previous films in the series.
 They were able to reduce costs because Lawrence agreed to take a pay cut and thanks to tax incentives in Georgia.
 Principal photography began in April 2010.

+The character of Trent Pierce, Turner's stepson, was recast.
+Brandon T. Jackson replaced Jascha Washington, who portrayed the character in the first two films.

 Music

 A music video titled "Imma Do It Big" was released on February 9, 2011.
 The song is by Brandon T. Jackson and features One Chance and T-Pain.
 The song starts off with a verse by Jackson and then a verse from T-Pain, then another verse by Jackson, but this verse is rapped by his real-life alter ego Charmaine.

-Another song called "Lyrical Miracle" by Brandon T. Jackson as he goes by the name of Trent's rapper named Prodi-G and also features Martin Lawrence as his alter ego, Big Momma, with other characters from the film.
+An official soundtrack album was released on February 15, 2011, featuring 14 tracks, including a cover of Ain't Nobody by Jackson and Jessica Lucas.

 Release

 In addition to the theatrical version, an unrated and extended cut of the film (marketed as "The Motherload Edition") was released on DVD.
 The extended version contained five minutes of new footage, consisting of a song-and-dance musical number and slightly longer edits of various scenes.